Death of Mary Jane Barker: Disappearance

 Barker disappeared along with a four-month old black spaniel puppy at 10:30 a.m. on Monday, February 25, 1957, in Bellmawr.
 She was last seen playing in a nearby yard, going to meet with her friend and neighbor, 6-year-old Maria Freitta, the owner of the dog.
 Police were notified by 1:30 p.m.
-She was presumed kidnapped, and the next day footprints were found along a nearby stream bank which seemed those of a man, child, and dog.
-The police stated that the small footprints on the mud matched the size of Barker's shoes.
+She was presumed kidnapped, and the next day footprints were found along a nearby stream bank which seemed to be those of a man, child, and dog.
+The police stated that the small footprints in the mud matched the size of Barker's shoes.

 Search

 Her disappearance "touched off an intensive search for a kidnapper or murderer" according to The Philadelphia Inquirer.
 It was called "the largest search in South Jersey."
 Hundreds of volunteers and police searched the city.
 On the first night more than 200 civilians did a foot-by-foot search.
 Eventually well over a thousand people were involved.
-Her fourth birthday came and went with no sign of her.
+Her fourth birthday (February 28) came and went with no sign of her.

 On Wednesday, February 27, the parents made an appeal on television to anyone who may have kidnapped Barker, asking them to "leave the child in the nearest church."
 Vern Lovering, a 43-year old floor sander and convicted child molester, had been questioned, and said he was near the Barker home.
 On Thursday, February 28, the Federal Bureau of Investigation (FBI) conducted its own search, and the next day again questioned Lovering after police received a phone call demanding $500 ransom.
 Police made an appeal to the kidnapper not to "act in haste or do harm to the child."

 The grief of the Barker family was especially acute on February 28 and March 1 since those were the birthdays of Barker and her father, and they were planning to have a joint celebration that week.
 The police stated that they were working on several leads but had no developments.
 On Saturday, March 2, the FBI was officially called in following the provisions of the Federal Kidnapping Act.
 Several nearby dumps were searched to no avail.